Nerogar/OneTrainer/docs/CaptioningAndMasking.md

 masked region, right click removes parts from the mask.
 With the mouse wheel you can increase or decrease the brush size.
 Use Ctrl+M to only show the mask.
 To save the mask, click into the caption input field, then press enter.

+"Prefix" will be added at the start of the caption.
+"Postfix" will be added at the end of the caption.

 ### Automatic masking

 Click on the "Generate Masks" button to open the batch captioning tool.
 Here you can choose which model to use for